What makes this semester unique?

 - the international dimension in several course units

-- the challenging integrated project in which you will be coached to assume the role of the product designer in a multicultural and multidisciplinary team
+- the challenging integrated project in which you will be coached to assume the role of journalist / content creator in a multicultural and multidisciplinary team

 - the collaboration between Belgian and international students from Europe and beyond